Travel distance, frequency of return and the spread of disease: Methods

 Confidence intervals for $M(k)$ are obtained by Monte Carlo simulation---for a given epidemic size $\psi$, we randomly assign $\psi$ infections across the population 1,000 times and calculate $M_\psi$ each time.
 By taking the $.025$ and $.975$ quantiles of these simulated $M$, we form an upper and lower bound on $M_\psi$.
 It is notable that our empirical $M$ never reaches this confidence band, implying that spatial dispersion is significantly non-homogenous for every $k$ and $\psi$.

-\textbf{Universality robustness.} Here we demonstrate that the universal $\psi(r\cdot f)$ curve is robust to changes in the parameters $R_0$ by running our simulations with estimated transmission parameters for the 2009 H1N1 influenza strain of $\beta = .913, \gamma = 1.6, \sigma = 1$ \cite{Biggerstaff2014,Cori2012}.
-Figure~\ref{robust} shows that, with these parameters, the $\psi(r\cdot f)$ universality still holds.
+\textbf{Robustness to model parameters.} Here we demonstrate that the universal $\tau(r\cdot f)$ curve is robust to changes in the parameters $R_0$ by running our simulations with estimated transmission parameters for the 2009 H1N1 influenza strain ($\beta = .913, \gamma = 1.6, \sigma = 1$ \cite{Biggerstaff2014,Cori2012}) and the Delta variant of COVID-19 ($\beta = 1.42$, \cite{Kang2021}).
+Figure~\ref{robust} shows that, with these parameters, the $\tau(r\cdot f)$ relationship still holds.

-\textbf{Preferential return model.} The preferential return model is based off of that proposed in Song et al. \cite{song2010modelling}.
+\textbf{Preferential return model.} The preferential return model proposed in \cite{Schlapfer2021} is based off of that proposed in Song et al. \cite{song2010modelling}.
 With some probability $P_{\text{new}}$, agents return to a location they have already visited; with probability $1-P_{\text{new}}$ they visit a new location with distance drawn from the empirical distance distribution and direction drawn uniformly at random.
 Waiting times between trips are also drawn from the empirical distribution.
 The probability $p$ is a function of the number of locations already visited:

 where $S$ is the number of locations visited.
 The parameters $\rho$ and $\gamma$ are fit to the real data using least-squares regression (using the NYC dataset, we find $\rho = .500$ and $\gamma = .267$.)